-The components of our executive compensation program through fiscal 2019 for named executive officers other than our Chief Executive Officer and Chief Financial Officer, as well as our then Chief Commercial Officer in 2018, have consisted primarily of base salaries and incentive cash bonuses, equity awards and broad-based benefits programs.
+The components of our executive compensation program consist primarily of base salary, incentive cash bonuses, equity awards and broad-based benefits programs.
+These are the same programs that are used across the Company for alignment within our culture, and to reflect industry practices.
 We combine short-term compensation components, namely base salaries and variable cash incentives with long-term equity incentive compensation components to provide an overall compensation structure that is designed to financially reward executives for creating additional value for our stockholders, attract and retain key executives and provide incentive for the achievement of short-term and long-term corporate objectives.
 The Compensation Committee and the Board of Directors believe these elements are appropriate components of executive compensation and are consistent in the technology and life sciences industries.